Zilliqa/zq2/docs/fetching_blocks.md

 2. Restart the node with the `node.sync.base_height` set below the height of the second checkpoint e.g. `13651100`.
 Allow the node to passive-sync down to the base height.
 3. Restart the node with the `node.load_checkpoint` configured to the second checkpoint e.g. `013651200.ckpt` and with `node.db.state_sync` set to true.
 Allow state-sync to replay the blocks between the two checkpoints.

-The node is able to continue running on the network while the state-sync is happening in the background.
+*The node is able to continue running on the network while the state-sync is happening in the background.*

+The same mechanism is also used for State Migration.
 For details, refer to the [State Migration](docs/state_migration.md) documentation.